techeng322/techeng322/README.md

 <h1>Hi, there  👋</h1>

-I am a software engineer with over 9 years of experience.
+I am a software engineer.
 Throughout my career, I have been trying to stay at the forefront of the ever-evolving technology landscape while contributing to prominent on-chain music platforms and artists and and getting the multiple hackathon wins.
 My strong problem-solving abilities, attention to detail, and ability to work collaboratively make me an asset to any development team.